One payment instead of five. But only if the math actually works.

 Debt consolidation refinancing uses your equity to pay off high-interest consumer debt.
 Credit cards, personal loans, car notes, medical bills.
 Everything rolls into your mortgage.
 Monthly outflow drops.
 Life feels simpler.

-But here's what most lenders don't mention: stretching short-term debt across a long mortgage term can mean paying more total interest even though your monthly payment dropped.
+What most lenders skip: stretching short-term debt across a long mortgage term can mean paying more total interest even though your monthly payment dropped.
 A credit card you'd pay off in five years gets amortized over the remaining life of the loan.
-The monthly relief is real.
-The long-term cost might not be.
+Monthly relief is real, but long-term cost can climb.

 And there's a bigger issue.
 Consumer debt is unsecured.
 You can't lose your house over a credit card.
 After consolidation, that debt is secured by your home.
 If things go sideways, the stakes are higher.